-It’s rumored that four out of five MOBA players dream about getting into the professional league.
+It’s rumoured that four out of five MOBA players dream about getting into the professional league.
 However, before you invest a big chunk of your life into ratings and tournaments, take your time to consider possible risks and pitfalls you will encounter on your path.
 The following are the three main problems that plague today’s eSports arena.

 Pressure and Haters